-In other words, software continues to eat the world.
+In other words, software continues to eat the world

 But more importantly, we have witnessed how software is feeding the world.

-Unfortunately, most of the debate around software’s effect on society has focused on jobs lost, neglecting the jobs created.
-In addition, the debate has failed to factor in costs plummeting worldwide due to advancements in software, making life easier to not just survive but thrive.
+Most of the debate around software’s effect on society has focused on jobs lost, neglecting the many jobs created.
+In addition, the debate often fails to factor in costs plummeting worldwide due to advancements in software, making life easier to not just survive but thrive.

-Cost is decreasing
+B) Cost is decreasing

-Over the past century, food prices have decreased and continues to be a smaller part of our total expenditure(2).
+Over the past century, food prices have decreased and continue to be a smaller part of our total expenditure(2).
 As a result, extreme poverty is crumbling(3), and it’s not only cost to survive that is decreasing, so is cost to thrive.
 The cost of starting a business has never been lower, and applications you would normally pay a fortune for are becoming virtually free.

 Beyond applications, services are following suit.
 Everything from financial services, to transportation to education to media to rental services are getting demonetized(5).